13 Picture-Perfect Places in Emilia-Romagna, Italy That Feel Like a Dream

 11. San Marino

-Step into the world’s oldest surviving republic, all 61 square kilometers of it.
-San Marino has maintained independence since 301 AD, when a Christian stonemason sought refuge on Mt.
-Titano.
-The Three Towers of San Marino command the skyline, each offering increasingly dramatic views toward the Adriatic.
+Stepping into the world’s oldest surviving republic feels pretty surreal – all 61 square kilometers of San Marino has maintained independence since 301 AD.
+The Three Towers command the skyline, and each offers increasingly dramatic views toward the Adriatic.

-The First Tower (Guaita) attracts the most visitors, while the Third Tower (Montale) requires a scenic forest walk but has the best sunsets.
-Don’t miss the Palazzo Pubblico, where you can witness the changing of the guard ceremony.
+The First Tower (Guaita) attracts most visitors, while the Third Tower (Montale) requires a scenic forest walk but has the best sunsets hands down.
+I climbed all three and each has a different perspective.
+The Palazzo Pubblico hosts changing of the guard ceremonies that are actually pretty cool to watch.
 The State Museum showcases 1,700 years of artifacts spanning this tiny nation’s remarkable history.

-Duty-free shopping makes San Marino popular with locals hunting electronics and designer goods.
-Skip tourist traps in favor of Borgo Maggiore restaurants serving torta tre monti (three-tower cake) paired with local Sangiovese wine.
+Duty-free shopping makes San Marino popular with locals hunting electronics and designer goods, but honestly, skip the tourist traps.
+Borgo Maggiore restaurants serve torta tre monti (three-tower cake) paired with local Sangiovese wine that’s way better than expected.
 This microstate deserves at least half a day, though staying overnight lets you explore after crowds disperse.
+Getting your passport stamped here is totally touristy but I did it anyway – when else can you add a country to your collection in one afternoon?

 Perched on top of a mountain, San Marino's beautiful medieval architecture is a historical wonder